Skip to content

 You are not required to reference technical identifiers; the platform resolves human-friendly labels to the underlying entity and attribute IDs.

-Once you submit the natural-language description, Big ACL:
+Once you submit the natural-language description, Big ACL runs a sequential analysis pipeline:

-1. Parses the sentence to detect roles, actions, and resource types.
+1. Parsing: validates the sentence and detects roles, actions, and resource types

-2. Matches detected terms to your organization’s canonical data model (entities, attributes, actions).
+2. Entity Resolution: matches detected terms to your organization’s canonical data model (entities, attributes, actions)

-After extracting the rule structure, Big ACL automatically generates policy code in several formats.
+After extracting the rule structure, Big ACL automatically generates policy code in several languages.